-- 1. A party has thirty days from the date of the Board's ORder to file a Notice of Appeal.
+- 1. The statute provides that a party has 30 days in which to file a Notice of Appeal from the date the award was mailed to the parties.
 If after 30 days, neither party has filed an appeal the Board's award becomes the final. - 2.
 Cross appeals in the Superior Court are permitted within 10 days after the first notice of appeal was filed.